pascalchap/minichat/readme.md

 `server_loop(Users::[user()]) -> ok`

-*Private* Server loop.
+_Private_ : Server loop.
 This function is in charge to manage the incomming messages to the server.
 It maintains a list of user records who are connected to the chat system.
 It add the new users, monitor their processes and remove them from the list when the user process dies.
 It ignores any unexpected (badly formatted) message.

 ### do\_register/4 \*

 `do_register(Users::[user()], Name::string(), Pid::pid(), From::pid()) -> ok | {error, already_exist}`

-*Private* Function to register a new user.
+_Private_ : Function to register a new user.
 Check if the Name of the registering user is not already in use,

 if not, start to monitor the user process (send loop) and add the user record to the existing list and send back the message ok.